floledermann/stimsrv/README.md

   name: "task1",
   text: "Can you read this?",
   // Font size will become increasingly smaller on each trial.
-  // Once the choices are exhausted, the experiment will proceed with the next task.
+  // Once the sequence is exhausted, the experiment will proceed with the next task.
   fontSize: sequence(["4mm","3mm","2mm"]),
   // Rotate by a random amount on each trial, rounded to full degrees
   rotate: random.range(-30,30, {round: 1}),